A lifetime of good

 This USAID-funded project implemented community-based structures and strengthened the public health system, resulting in increased caregiver understanding of young-child health and when to seek care and births assisted by qualified health workers and hospital deliveries.

-Malnutrition is common in many regions where ChildFund works.
-These communities are particularly vulnerable due to poverty, food insecurity and limited access to health care, making nutrition programming critical for improving health outcomes, fostering economic development and breaking the cycle of poverty.
-Yet proper nutrition programming can significantly reduce under-5 deaths and prevent diseases related to malnutrition for all children.
+Malnutrition is common in many regions where ChildFund works, where communities are particularly vulnerable due to poverty, food insecurity and limited access to health care.
+This makes nutrition programming critical for improving health outcomes, fostering economic development and thus stability.
+Proper nutrition programming can significantly reduce under-5 deaths and prevent diseases related to malnutrition for all children.

-ChildFund programming works to reduce malnutrition by promoting healthy infant and young-child feeding practices, training and mobilizing community health workers to provide nutrition services, and connecting families with local health services.
-Our nutrition programming is often conducted in tandem with early childhood development programming and builds on health and nutrition aspects found within the Nurturing Care Framework
+ChildFund’s approach reduces malnutrition by promoting healthy infant and young-child feeding practices, training and mobilizing community health workers to provide nutrition services, and connecting families with local health services.
+We often conduct our nutrition programming in tandem with early childhood development efforts, building on health and nutrition aspects of the Nurturing Care Framework.

 Strengthening Health Systems